DrPeachy/ResumeSaver/README.md

   organization:
   location: // string for location
   duration: // a duration obj
-  descriptions: // an array of string of description
+  description: // an array of string of description
 }

 ```